 - How old or faulty equipment is replaced – for example, how ePHI media is destroyed

-- What personnel access levels are granted to in-scope systems containing ePHI, ensuring that access is only granted to employees with a relevant level of authorization
+- What personnel access levels are granted to in-scope systems containing ePHI; specifically, covered entities must ensure that access is only granted to employees with a relevant level of authorization

 - How to train 3rd-party IT professionals when accessing the in-scope equipment for repairs

-The technical safeguards of the Security rule are a more easily defined and include the technical aspects of any networked computers or devices that communicate with each other and contain PHI in their transmissions.
+The technical safeguards of the Security Rule are more easily defined and include the technical aspects of any networked computers or devices that communicate with each other and contain PHI in their transmissions.

-These safeguards include enhanced network security, perimeter firewalls, cyber security authentication protocols, and more.
-Any security measures that can be implemented on system software or hardware belong to the HIPAA security rule technical safeguards category.
+These safeguards include enhanced network security, perimeter firewalls, cybersecurity authentication protocols, and more.
+Any security measures that can be implemented on system software or hardware belonging to the HIPAA security rule technical safeguards category.

-The final standard, administrative safeguards, covers how organizations must set up their employee policies and procedures to comply with the Security Rule.
-Think of it as a separate, dedicated portion of employee training, both for management and labor – defining who gets access and what they can and cannot do once access is granted.
+The final standard, administrative safeguards, covers how covered entities must set up their employee policies and procedures to comply with the Security Rule.
+Think of it as a separate, dedicated portion of employee training, both for management and labor defining who gets access and what they can and cannot do once access is granted.

 Working your way through federal legislation, as with many laws and bills, can be an exceedingly lengthy, intricately complex, and almost aggressively dense process.
-Trying to sit down and read through the entire Health Insurance Portability and Accountability Act front to back would no doubt prove to be a significantly challenging process; not only would reading it be difficult, but also absorbing and understanding it in its entirety.
+Trying to sit down and read through the entire Health Insurance Portability and Accountability Act front to back would no doubt prove to be a significantly challenging process, difficult not only to read in its entirety, but also to absorb and understand.